gottabe-io/gottabe-cli/README.md

     version: '1.0',                             // the version number
-    type : 'shared library',                    // the type of artifact generated it can be 'shared library', 'static library' ou 'executable' dependencies : [                            // a list of packages used to build 'AnyLib/1.0.0 => http://anysite.com/anylib' // the name of the package followed by its version the mask '=>' and the site are not required, but necessary if you want GottaBe to get them from the web.
+    type : 'shared library',                    // the type of artifact generated it can be 'shared library', 'static library' ou 'executable' dependencies : [                            // a list of packages used to build 'AnyLib/1.0.0'                          // the name of the package followed by its version.
     ],
     includeDirs : [],                           // extra include directories
     sources:['./src/samples.cpp'],              // source files ou directories